Boston Bruins Need More From David Krejci

 In this scenario, Danton Heinen would be scratched from the Bruins lineup for Game 6 with the team’s fourth line being untouched.

-Though Donato has proven to be a very valuable member of this team in all situations, he also saw his ice time drop from upwards of 13 minutes a game in Games 3 and 4 to only 9:29 in Game 5 (though an exorbitant amount of power play time for the Bruins could factor in there).
+Though Heinen has proven to be a very valuable member of this team in all situations, he also saw his ice time drop from upwards of 13 minutes a game in Games 3 and 4 to only 9:29 in Game 5 (though an exorbitant amount of power play time for the Bruins could factor in there).
 His zero points and four shots in five games simply aren’t enough to justify keeping him in the lineup.

 If the Bruins want a chance at closing out this series, they should look at starting the following lineup and seeing where it goes: